marketconnect/app-policies/pteep/index.md

 **4. Your Rights and Data Control**
 Since all data resides only on your device, you have full control over it.
 You can delete this data at any time by:
-1.  **Clearing App Data:** Go to your Android "Settings," navigate to "Apps," select "ПТЭЭП," and use the "Clear Cache" and "Clear Data" options.
+1.  **Clearing App Data:** Go to your Android "Settings," navigate to "Apps," select "ПОТЭЭ-903н-2022," and use the "Clear Cache" and "Clear Data" options.
 2.  **Uninstalling the App:** Uninstalling the application from your device will permanently delete all of its associated data.

 **5. Security**